 Rape Kits as Evidence

-If DNA from semen is found inside or on a victim, then it is powerful evidence that some sort of sexual contact with the victim occurred.
-The only question left for a jury to decide in a case with DNA is whether or not there was consent.
+If DNA from semen is found inside or on a victim, then it oftentimes taken at first glimpse to mean that sexual contact with the victim occurred.
+However, this is not always the case.
 Of course, DNA is not infallible because there is still a human analytic element.
 If the results of a DNA test are disputed, the defendant may move to have his or her own DNA testing conducted.

 Many rape kits come back negative of any DNA from the person who committed the act.
 In those cases, the prosecution must rely on other physical forensic evidence, if there was any recovered by police.
 Other forensic evidence includes: